Random Stability of Random Variables: Composition Semigroups

 For a given $Q$, one of the two possibilities exist.
 Either there is no $N$ except $N \equiv 1$ such that~\eqref{eq:main-RV} holds.
 In this case, $G(Q)$ contains only the identity probability generating function $\varphi(s) \equiv s$; and $S(Q) = \{1\}$.
 Or $Q$ is $N$-stable for some nontrivial $N$.
 The main formula~\eqref{eq:Bunge} defines a mapping $\mathcal M : S(Q) \to G(Q)$ as follows:

 \begin{lemma} The set $G(Q)$ is closed under composition and weak convergence.
 The set $S(Q)$ is closed under multiplication and under the usual convergence of real numbers.
-The mapping $\mathcal M$ from~\eqref{eq:mapping} is a bijection, and it preserves this semigroup operation and convergence.
+The mapping $\mathcal M$ from~\eqref{eq:mapping} is a bijection, and it preserves the semigroup operation, as well as convergence.
 If $1$ is the limit point of $S(Q)$, then $S(Q) = [1, \infty)$. \end{lemma}

-Below we state an important result about finite moments for distributions in $G(Q)$.
+Lemma~\ref{lemma:finite-moments} is an important result about finite moments for distributions in $G(Q)$.